Open Calls

 What Do Open Calls Look Like with a One Gallery Space?

-Once we move to 426 Broadway, we understand that the biggest change for our organization will be the downsizing to one gallery space.
-When choosing a smaller space, we took into consideration about what that meant for artists in our community.
+We understood that the biggest change for our organization would be the downsizing to one gallery space after moving to 426 Broadway St. When choosing a smaller space, we took into consideration about what that meant for artists in our community.
 We had to work with our board to creatively problem solve and come up with a solution that benefits everyone.

-Which artists will show in the main gallery space on Broadway?
+Which artists show in the main gallery space on Broadway?

 Where can other artists show work?